smartcontractkit/smart-contract-examples/ccip/cct/hardhat/README.md

 #### Description

-Claims the admin role for a token contract.
-This task allows the user to claim admin through the `getCCIPAdmin()` function.
+Claims the admin role for a token contract using different registration methods.
+This task supports multiple modes to accommodate different token types and their access control mechanisms.
+The default mode uses `getCCIPAdmin()` for backward compatibility, while additional modes support tokens with standard ownership patterns or AccessControl-based permissions.

 #### Usage